chengzhengqian/czq-comint.el/czq-comint.md

 command displays the current value and prompts for a new one (press RET to keep the existing setting), making the result buffer-local automatically.

+When you need to capture output instead of silencing it, reach for the companion
+helpers: `czq-comint-send-to-buffer` streams the command’s output into a buffer of your choice (optionally clearing it first), while `czq-comint-send-to-point` splices results into the current buffer at a marker or the active cursor location.
+Both reuse the same render-filter stack and restore-tag machinery so the comint buffer stays clean regardless of where the output ends up.

 When the cache is refreshed from inside Emacs (for example during mode initialisation or by calling `czq-comint-completion-refresh` manually) the code operates on the raw `$PATH` string from the current environment; no encoding is